whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-15-Vita-Five-Vitamin-Subscription-Box-Essentials-Pack-June-2016-Review-Coupon.md

 [![VitaFive Essentials Pack](http://whatsupmailbox.com/images/VitaFiveEssentialsPackJune2016Box2.jpg)](http://www.shareasale.com/r.cfm?B=849597&U=1115177&M=65127&urllink=){:target="_blank"}

-VitaFive has so many health pack options for you to try.
+[VitaFive](http://www.shareasale.com/r.cfm?B=849597&U=1115177&M=65127&urllink=){:target="_blank"} has so many health pack options for you to try.
 Vitamin packs that are focused on improving your brain, heart, sleep, beauty, immune system and more.
 Or you can even customize your own pack to target your own specific needs.
-Plus, kids packs are available too so everyone in your house is taken care of!
+Plus, kids packs are available too so everyone in your house are taken care of!

 <br>